-Global energy demand is set to grow by 37% by 2040.
-By early 2030s India, South-East Asia, the Middle East and Sub-saharan Africa collectively will take over as the engines of energy demand growth.
-India, with the second largest population in the world, is the fourth largest energy consumer.
+Global energy demand is expected to grow by 32% by 2040.
+By early 2030s India, South-East Asia, the Middle East and Sub-saharan Africa will take over as the engines of energy demand growth.
+India, with the second largest population in the world, is the third largest energy consumer.
 It is on the cusp of overtaking China in GDP growth at 7.5% and has the potential to achieve double digit growth.
 The country's per capita energy consumption in 2014 was, however, only about 500 kgoe/annum as against the world average of 1846 kgoe/annum.
 For accelerated economic growth and development, therefore, high energy consumption is a foregone conclusion.

 The oil & gas industry is ranked amongst India's six core industries and contributes about 15% to the country's GDP.
-The contribution of the sector to the central and state exchequer during fiscal 2014-15 was Rs.
-3.326 trillion.
+The contribution of the sector to the central and state exchequer during fiscal 2014-15 was INR 3.326 trillion.
 It is, therefore, imperative to have policy initiatives which would encourage and incentivize investment in the sector.
 The supportive policy framework will also hasten achievement of the Prime Minister's target of reducing 10% import dependence in the sector by 2022.

 Of the 26 sedimentary basins in the country covering an area of 3.14 million sq. km, 48% area is yet to be explored.
-These sedimentary basins have prognosticated resources of 28,000 MMT (million metric tons).
-Out of this only 39% have been converted to inplace reserves through intensive exploration and development.
+These sedimentary basins have prognosticated resources of 28,000 MMT (million metric tonnes).
+Out of this only 39% have been converted to in-place through intensive exploration and appraisal.
 We are yet to harness 17,800 MMT of remaining hydrocarbon resources.
-The country held nearly 740 MMT of proven oil reserves at the beginning of 2014 i.e. 20 years of production at the current rate of 37 MMTPA (million metric tons per annum).
-The current crude produced in the country allows only 22% of self-sufficiency.
+The country held nearly 760 MMT of proven oil reserves and at the beginning of 2014 i.e. 20 years of production at the current rate of 37 MMTPA (million metric tonnes per annum), the crude produced in the country only allows about 22% of self-sufficiency.

 In the area of petroleum refining, we are the second largest in Asia in terms of refining capacity and our petroleum products exports account for nearly 17% of the total exports of country.
-The pipeline length for crude (9572 km) and petroleum products (14463 km) stood at more than 24000 km during 2014-15.
+The pipeline length for crude (9479 km) and petroleum products (14423 km) stood at about 24000 km during 2014-15.
 In advanced economies, more than 60% of petroleum product movement happens by pipelines, whereas in India only 35% of product movement is through pipelines.

 With the growing emphasis to diversify the energy basket, the share of natural gas is projected to increase in the country.
-At the beginning of 2014, India had 47 trillion cubic feet of proven gas reserve.
-Among unconventional resource; India's CBM reserves are estimated around 90 trillion cubic feet; whereas only 9.8 trillion cubic feet of reserves have been established so far.
+At the beginning of 2014, India had 47 trillion cubic feet of proven gas reserve; out of which there is considerable amount of undeveloped reserves mainly in deep-water, ultra-deep water and other challenging frontier areas.
+Among unconventional resource; India's CBM reserves are estimated around 91 trillion cubic feet; whereas only 9.8 trillion cubic feet of reserves have been established so far.
 In addition, about 96 trillion cubic feet of shale gas reserves are yet to be harnessed.
 At present, the natural gas share in India's energy mix is 7.1%, as compared to 24% in the global energy mix.
-We have a gas pipeline network of more than 17,000 km and another 15,000 km is in the process of being added to meet the growing demand.
+We have a gas pipeline network of more than 15,000 km and another 15,000 km has been planned to meet the growing demand.